 AboutHi!
 My name is Lily Nguyen, and my project is on biological immortality in the animal kingdom and how it relates to the possibilities of naturally extending human lifespan.
 I first became fascinated with the concept of biological immortality after learning that over 1 out of 5 Americans have a fear of death, myself included!

-- "Keeping up with the Immortal Jellyfish: Biological Immortality in the Animal Kingdom & Applications for Prolonging Human Lifespan" with mentor Saam (Working project)
+- "Keeping up with the Immortal Jellyfish: Biological Immortality in the Animal Kingdom & Applications for Prolonging Human Lifespan" with mentor Saam (May 31, 2023)

 Lily's Symposium Presentation